ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-mapping.md

 ## Overview

 The `nimble-table-column-enum` is a component that supports rendering specific number, boolean, or string values as an icon, a spinner, text, or an icon/spinner with text.
-The mappings are defined by child elements of `nimble-mapping-icon`, `nimble-mapping-spinner`, `nimble-mapping-text`, or `nimble-mapping-placeholder`.
+The mappings are defined by child elements of `nimble-mapping-icon`, `nimble-mapping-spinner`, `nimble-mapping-text`, or `nimble-mapping-blank`.

 ### Background